UKHackspaceFoundation/resources/Hackspace Owners Manual/Workshop/CNC/Laser Cutter/README.md

 # Motion

-Laser cutters are two axis CNC machines with the potential for three in the form of height adjustment.
+Laser cutters are typically two axis CNC machines, with the potential for three in the form of height adjustment.
 It is relatively uncommon to find machines with the Z axis height adjust controlled by software.
 In most lower cost machines this motion is provided by a small mains motor and directly switched mains from the control panel.

 Additional capacity to work on cylindrical objects may be obtained by replacing one of the axis with a rotary bed.